-A few nights ago at a conference, I sat in a room with a group of other lead pastors.
+A while ago at a conference, I sat in a room with a group of other lead pastors.
 Some carried the unseen scars of many years of ministry; a few still showed a bit of the shine of idealism.
 The speaker in the breakout session addressed the things we needed to remember in order to make it in the “marathon, not the sprint, of ministry.”

 He spoke warmly, sincerely and wisely.
 He encouraged, challenged and comforted us.
 As I looked around the room, I saw what I have seen so many times in gatherings of pastors: that worn-out facial expression.
 I couldn’t help but wonder if I looked as tired as the rest of them did.